ziweiwu/ziweiwu.github.io/_posts/2018-04-01-LC-Trapping-Rain-Water.md

 ![](https://leetcode.com/static/images/problemset/rainwatertrap.png)

 Thought Process: The water can only be contained as tall as the shorter side of wall.
 So We can scan the array from both right and left, and maintain a mininum height.
-Add height difference between either left height and right height with the mininum height.
+Add height difference between either left height and right height with the mininum height to the area.
 ```cpp
 class Solution {
 public: